-Mental health is an important thing to talk about, but it can sometimes feel uncomfortable for people to start discussing.
+Mental health is an important thing to talk about, but it can sometimes feel very uncomfortable.

 For example, one study examining a British anti-stigma campaign found that people who were more familiar with the campaign were more likely to feel comfortable disclosing mental health issues to family, friends, or an employer, and were also more likely to seek professional help (Henderson et al., 2017).